URBREATH/15-minutes-city/README.md

 ```

-**Minimum required parameters: aoi_bbox, execution_filename, execution_output_local_path and execution_output_minio_path**; default (poi_category_osm = ‘all’).
+**Minimum required parameters: aoi_bbox, execution_filename, execution_output_local_path**; default (poi_category_osm = ‘all’).
 The filename identifies the area of interest and is used as the output name for both the CSV and GPKG files.

-A separate parameters_<city>.ini file is created for each city that requires computation, stored in a dedicated folder.
+A separate `parameters_<city>.ini` file is created for each city that requires computation, stored in a dedicated folder.

-The script automatically saves the hexagonal grid to the working grid folder, naming it grid.gpkg in EPSG:3857.
+The script automatically saves the hexagonal grid to the working grid folder, naming it grid.gpkg.
 The script also allows the use of an external grid, if provided via the `grid_gpkg` parameter.

 ---